patrick-brian-mooney/markov-sentence-generator/README.md

 Non-Linux users may need to drop the `./` at the beginning of that command line.
 It should, in theory, run fine on non-Linux operating systems, but I haven't tested this, myself.
 Feedback is welcome on this or other matters.

 sentence_generator.py needs existing text to use as the basis for the text that it generates.
-You must either use -l to specify a file containing compiled probability data, saved with -o on a previous run, or else must specify at least one plain-text file (with -i or --input) for this purpose.
-If you're looking for something to play with, try passing in a book from Project Gutenberg with -i or --input.
+You must either specify at least one plain-text file (with `-i` or `--input`) for this purpose, or else must use `-l` to specify a file containing compiled probability data, saved with `-o` on a previous run.
+If you're looking for something to play with, try passing in a book from Project Gutenberg with `-i` or `--input` and trying passing different (fairly small) integers to the `-m` parameter, e.g. `-m 2` or `-m 5`.

 A quick reference list of options you can pass in:

 <table>
 <tr><th scope="column">short form</th><th scope="column">long form</th><th scope="column">effect</th></tr>